Panasonic FZ1000 vs Sony RX10

 Review summary: Panasonic FZ1000 vs Sony RX10

 So what is the bottom line?
-Which of the two cameras – the Panasonic FZ1000 or the Sony RX10 – has the upper hand?
+Is there a clear favorite between the Panasonic FZ1000 and the Sony RX10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.